Visa policy of Canada: Visa exemption

 The decision is made by analyzing all of the criteria in an overall review instead of a checklist so there is a certain level of flexibility.

-Electronic Travel Authorization
+Electronic Travel Authorization (eTA)

 In December 2013, the Canadian government announced intention to introduce a system named Electronic Travel Authorization (eTA), similar to the U.S. Electronic System for Travel Authorization (ESTA), as part of an action plan to establish a common approach to screening visa-exempt foreign nationals.
 The Privacy Commissioner of Canada expressed concern over the plan.
-Travellers were able to apply as early as August 1, 2015 and the scheme went into full effect on 10 November 2016.
+Travellers were able to apply as early as August 1, 2015 and the scheme went into full effect on November 10, 2016.